bonkmachines/ctrl-arduino/docs/multiplexers.md

 As your circuit grows in complexity, adding a decoupling capacitor across the VCC and GND pins becomes increasingly important.
 This capacitor serves to stabilize the voltage supply, reduce noise, and improve overall performance and reliability.
-In this case you could start with a 100 nF capacitor.
+In this case you could start with a 100nF (0.1 µF) capacitor.
 Put it as close as possible to the VCC and GND pin of the multiplexer.
-If that is not enough you can go up to something like 1 µF (if you are dealing with a very noisy system).
+If that is not enough you can go up to something like 1µF (if you are dealing with a very noisy system).
 Note that going up in capacitance comes with trade-offs such as increased component size, cost, and potential impact on circuit response time.